McLean Hospital 115 Mill Street Belmont, MA 02478

 I am asking my readers to commit to help prevent these unnatural deaths.
 We can make a difference if each of us commits to taking on one opportunity for improvement, ones that are embedded in our homes, our schools, our worksites, and our communities.
 Here are a few suggestions based on current evidence of what we understand contributes to self-harm deaths.
 Feel free to commit to your own innovative ideas, but please, do not stand by and accept the premature loss of another father, mother, sister, brother, or child.

 I’m talking about stigma.
 Understand that brain diseases are chronic medical illnesses that respond to safe and effective medications and scientifically demonstrated therapies.
-If you know someone who appears to be suffering, be compassionate, and help them find treatment options.
-Most people suffering from depression or addiction who don’t ask for help report they were afraid of being viewed negatively by others, or, they weren’t sure they needed help, believing that they are able to solve their issues or that they will solve themselves over time.
+If you know someone who appears to be struggling, be compassionate, and help them find treatment options.
+Most people with depression or addiction who don’t ask for help report they were afraid of being viewed negatively by others, or, they weren’t sure they needed help, believing that they are able to solve their issues or that they will solve themselves over time.
 This is a tragedy.
 We saw it in the past with HIV/AIDS and cancer, and we see it still all the time with mental health and substance use disorders.

 Prescribed medications are under regulatory oversight because they are dangerous if misused.
 This is true not only for controlled substances, like prescription opioids, stimulants, and sedatives; it is also true for medications like antibiotics.
 Research on attitudes in the United States suggests that people grossly underestimate the dangers of medication-sharing, which include but are not limited to: development of addiction, lethality of overdoses, and injuries related to interactions with alcohol and other medications.
 Store medications safely and out of reach from children, take only as prescribed, don’t share with family and friends, and dispose safely of medications you no longer need.